 Big tobacco was forced to pay billions of dollars to settle claims regarding the health effects of cigarettes.
 The tobacco companies knew there was a link between cigarettes and cancer but remained silent for years.
 Some drug companies follow that same broken and twisted business model.

 FDA and Whistleblowers – First Line of Defense

-So who is best able to stop these manufacturing problems and safety / testing issues?
+So who is best able to address these manufacturing problems, testing issues and unsafe prescription drugs?
 The FDA plays a big role, of course.
 The real solutions, however, are the men and women who work in these companies.
 Under the False Claims Act (FCA), people with inside information about dangerous or adulterated drugs being sold on the U.S. market are eligible for huge, multi-million whistleblower awards.

 Just like the problems with deaths caused by pharmaceutical drugs is largely hidden from the public’s eye, so is the government’s whistleblower program.
 That is a bit surprising since Congress passed the FCA in 1863.
 That’s right.
 America’s most successful and long running whistleblower program was passed by Congress during the Civil War and signed into law by Abraham Lincoln.
 It pays hundreds of millions of dollars in awards each year but most pharma workers have never heard of it.
 Even better, the law pays awards even if the whistleblower is not a U.S. citizen.

 The False Claims Act comes with a catch.
 The law can only pay awards if the drugs are sold to the government or purchased with government funds.
 Medicare, Tricare and Medicaid satisfy that hurdle, however.
 Virtually every prescription drug sold in the U.S. is approved for Medicare meaning awards are widely available.

 To earn a whistleblower award, one needs inside (“original source”) information about the fraud.
 Hearsay (“a friend of a friend said…”) and what you read online don’t count.
 You also must be the first to file your claim.